Are there other health related programs at MCC?

 Is there a waitlist?

 Answer: Yes, there is a waitlist.
-The waitlist consists of those students who were close to the amount of points needed to get into the program and if students who have been accepted into the program, don't take their spot, that is when we go into the waitlist.
+The waitlist consists of those students who were close to the amount of points needed to get into the program and if students who have been accepted into the program, declined admission, that is when we go into the waitlist.
 The waitlist doesn't carry over into other semesters and/or other years.
 It is only good for the semester for which you applied.
-You will be notified if you are on the waitlist and what number you are on the waitlist.
-If/as spots in the program open up, we will admit students, starting with number 1 on the waitlist.

 How do I know if I got in off of the waitlist?